googleapis/google-auth-library-nodejs/README.md

 - [Google Compute](#compute) - Directly use a service account on Google Cloud Platform.
 Useful for server->server or server->API communication.
 - [Workload Identity Federation](#workload-identity-federation) - Use workload identity federation to access Google Cloud resources from Amazon Web Services (AWS), Microsoft Azure or any identity provider that supports OpenID Connect (OIDC).
 - [Impersonated Credentials Client](#impersonated-credentials-client) - access protected resources on behalf of another service account.
+- [Downscoped Client](#downscoped-client) - Use Downscoped Client with Credential Access Boundary to generate a short-lived credential with downscoped, restricted IAM permissions that can use for Cloud Storage.

 ## Application Default Credentials
 This library provides an implementation of [Application Default Credentials](https://cloud.google.com/docs/authentication/getting-started)for Node.js.
 The [Application Default Credentials](https://cloud.google.com/docs/authentication/getting-started) provide a simple way to get authorization credentials for use in calling Google APIs.